Buddhist Pine (Podocarpus macrophyllus) Indoor Care and Common Problems

 Water Buddhist Pine thoroughly and keep the soil moderately moist at all times during the growing season for the optimal growth of the plant.

-Decrease watering for the Yew Plum Pine during the cold season as growth at this time is minimal but do not allow the soil to dry out completely.
+Decrease watering for the Yew Plum Pine in the cold season as growth at this time is minimal but do not allow the soil to dry out completely.

 Light Requirements

-Buddhist Pine grows best in bright light with some direct sunlight; an east- or west-facing window where it can receive some direct sunlight is ideal.
+Buddhist Pine grows best in bright light with 4-6 hours of direct sunlight; an east- or west-facing window where it can receive some direct sunlight is ideal.

-Low light or inadequate light will result in elongated leaves which is an attempt by the Japanese Yew to reach the light source.
-It can also grow under a grow light where natural light is inadequate.
+Low light will result in elongated leaves which is an attempt by the plant to reach the light source.
+Therefore, you may grow the plant under grow lights where natural light is inadequate.
+Check out these full spectrum grow lights available on Amazon.

 Potting Mix